Wikipedia

 Members

 Membership in the Order is strictly limited and includes the Monarch, the Prince of Wales, not more than 24 Companion members, and various supernumerary members.
-The Monarch alone decides who is appointed.[20]
-Monarchs are known as the Sovereign of the Garter, and the Prince of Wales is known as a Royal Knight Companion of the Garter.[21]
+The monarch alone decides who is appointed.[20]
+The monarch is known as the Sovereign of the Garter, and the Prince of Wales is known as a Royal Knight Companion of the Garter.[21]

 Supernumerary members